 What should I do if I think my child may have Special Educational Needs?

-Inquiries about an individual child's progress should be addressed at first to the class teacher since he or she is the person who knows the child best.
-Other enquiries can be addressed to:
+Inquiries about an individual child's progress should be addressed at first to the class teacher, since he or she is the person who knows the child best.
+Other enquiries can be addressed to the SENCO

 How will I know how Bantock Primary will support my child?

 We believe that all children learn best with the rest of their class.
-Our aim is for all children to be working independently, in class, at the cusp of their potential.
-Children with SEN and disabilities are entitled to be taught by their teacher, not always by a TA.
-Teachers aim to spend time each day working with all children with SEN, individually or as part of a group.
+Our aim is for all children to be working independently, in class, at the cusp of their potential and this is made possible by utilising appropriate differentiation, visuals and specific support strategies.
+Children with SEND are entitled to be taught by their teacher, not always by a Teaching Assistant (TA).
+Teachers aim to spend time each day working with all children with SEND, individually or as part of a group.

 How will the curriculum be matched to my child's needs?

-All pupils are entitled to a broad and balanced relevant curriculum including the Early Years Foundation Stage Curriculum, National Curriculum and Primary Strategy, as appropriate to their key stage and stage of development.
-These are the routes by which entitlement is met and access for all pupils is secured.
+All pupils are entitled to a broad and balanced relevant curriculum including the Early Years Foundation Stage (EYFS) Curriculum and the National Curriculum, as appropriate to their key stage and stage of development.
+These are the methods by which entitlement is met and access for all pupils is secured.